BrunoItacaramby/Youtube-Downloader/README.md

 ```
 It works the same as "YoutubeDownloader.Video()", but the downloaded videos will have a lower quality

-:warning: The audios will be saved in the "Downloaded Lower Quality Videos" folder
+:warning: The videos will be saved in the "Downloaded Lower Quality Videos" folder

 ### __________________________________________________________________________________
 <a id="portugues"></a>